 WAM Research share dividends

-While WAM Research 's payout ratio might seem low, this can signify that WAM Research is investing more in its future growth.
+While WAM Research 's payout ratio might seem fairly standard, it's worth remembering that WAM Research may be investing much of the rest of its net profits in future growth.

 WAM Research share price volatility

 Over the last 12 months, WAM Research 's shares have ranged in value from as little as $1.4979 up to $1.7404.
 A popular way to gauge a stock's volatility is its "beta".